Kill Bill: Volume 1: Writing

 Quentin Tarantino and Uma Thurman conceived the Bride character during the production of Tarantino's 1994 film Pulp Fiction; Kill Bill credits the Bride character to "Q & U".
 Tarantino spent a year and a half writing the script while he was living in New York City in 2000 and 2001, spending time with Thurman and her newborn daughter Maya.
 Reuniting with the more mature Thurman, now a mother, influenced the way Tarantino wrote the Bride character.
-He didn't realize that her child could still be alive until the end of the writing process.
+He did not realize that her child could still be alive until the end of the writing process.

-Tarantino developed many of the Bride's characteristics for the character of Shosanna Dreyfus for his 2009 film Inglourious Basterds, which he worked on before Kill Bill.
+Tarantino developed many of the Bride's characteristics for the character of Shosanna Dreyfus in his 2009 film Inglourious Basterds, which he worked on before Kill Bill.
 Dreyfus was to be an assassin with a list of Nazis she would cross off as she killed.
 Tarantino switched the character to the Bride and redeveloped Dreyfus.
 Thurman cited Clint Eastwood's performance as Blondie in the 1966 film The Good, the Bad and the Ugly as an inspiration.
 In her words, Eastwood "says almost nothing but somehow manages to portray a whole character".

 Tarantino originally wrote Bill for Warren Beatty, but as the character developed and the role required greater screen time and martial arts training, he rewrote it for David Carradine.
 Beatty said he turned the role down, as he did not want to be away from his family while shooting in China.
 Tarantino also considered Bruce Willis for the role.
 He cast Daryl Hannah as Elle Driver after seeing her performance in the television film First Target.
 The physical similarities between Thurman and Hannah inspired how he wrote the rivalry between the characters.
-Michelle Yeoh met with Tarantino about a role in the film.
+Michelle Yeoh met with Tarantino about a role.

-An early draft included a chapter after the confrontation with Vernita, in which the Bride has a gunfight with Gogo Yubari's vengeful sister Yuki.
+An early draft included a chapter set after the confrontation with Vernita in which the Bride has a gunfight with Gogo Yubari's vengeful sister Yuki.
 It was cut because it would have made the film overlong and added $1 million to the budget.
-Another draft featured a scene in which the Bride's car is blown up by Elle.
+Tarantino later adapted the chapter as the short animation The Lost Chapter: Yuki's Revenge, released in 2025.
+Another draft featured a scene in which the Bride's car is blown up by Elle Driver.